Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/docker_demo.md

 - `docker run -d -i -t --name test --mount type=bind,source="$(pwd)",target=/mnt/share ubuntu`
     - Create detached container and bind mount
-    - Will run cotnainer in detached mode, names it `test` and mounts current directory on Host to `/mnt/share`.
+    - Will run container in detached mode, names it `test` and mounts current directory on Host to `/mnt/share`.
 Is based on `ubuntu` image.
     - Bind mount your source code for development for example
     - I do not need `/bin/bash` because that is the default command for the `ubuntu` image.

-## Restarting a stopped container with arbitrary command
+## Restarting a Stopped Container With an Arbitrary Command

 - This is currently not possible.
 The default command or entrypoint is part of the runnable container.
 One has to create a new container from the stopped container to start it with another command
 - See also GitHub issues